pratik9333/Employee-Record-App/README.md

 An app for employees of the world to track their employment history.

-You can clone the repo to your local machine and first have to install the packages using npm install
+You can clone the repo to your local machine and first have to install the packages using npm install.

-After that if you have successfully install the app, you have to create the .env file and include the following things,
+After that if you have successfully install the packages, you have to create the .env file and include the following things,

 1. Cloudinary